 By Boyce Thompson

-Click here to browse our collection of farmhouse plans.
+Click here to browse our collection of modern farmhouse plans.

 Today’s farmhouse designs, which are showing up even in the pages of high-end home fashion magazines, remain true to their roots.
 One big reason is that the signature elements of farmhouse design – a kitchen-oriented floor plan, a black-and-white color scheme, and occasional industrial accents – dovetail nicely with what the modern family is looking for in a new home.
 Using salvaged material for beams and flooring in your home coincides with green building trends.
-And the rustic simplicity of the farmhouse vernacular aligns with a trend toward clean modern design.
-Here’s what to look for if you are interested in building a “modern” farmhouse.
+And the rustic simplicity of the farmhouse vernacular aligns with a trend toward clean modern design (learn more about this popular style from The Spruce).
+Here’s what to look for if you are interested in building a modern farmhouse plan.

 White Exteriors with Vertical Accents